xxxijustwei/flex-collection/README.md

 # flex-collection

-A sleek and modern image gallery built with Next.js 14 and Tailwind CSS, demonstrating an elegant approach to displaying image collections with responsive grid layouts.
+A pure CSS responsive image gallery showcasing the power of modern CSS Grid and Flexbox, built with Next.js 14 and Tailwind CSS - no JavaScript layout calculations needed.

 🔗 [Live Demo](https://flex-collection.vercel.app/)